What in the WorldCat?

 At OCLC Research, we're exploring records and mining data from WorldCat, the world's largest library catalog, to highlight interesting and different views of the world's library collections each month.
 Each new feature is included below to pique your curiosity and showcase some of the unique things that can be gleaned from WorldCat and its data.
 Be sure to stop back often to see what we come up with next.
 If you've got a suggestion for something you'd like us to feature, let us know!

-In celebration of the road trip—a treasured summer tradition—we're featuring the Top 10 Road Trip Movies in libraries.
+In celebration of the road trip—a treasured summer tradition—we're featuring the Top 10 Road Trip Movies.
 Take a look, then take a trip to your local library and check out one or more of these movies for a fun, easy and vicarious way to experience the thrill of the open road.

 Adventurers before us would often begin their journey by setting foot on a ship of some kind, so we went looking for the top ships in libraries.
 From a comprehensive list of 50,000 schooners, barks, whalers, sloops and other vessels, we selected the ships most represented in library collections.

 Whether you're looking for a novel to keep you busy for a long while or a quick read, check out this month's feature for some of the longest novels ever published and a selection of short stories.